learningequality/velox/docs/using-velox.md

 - `scenarios/multiple_clients_multiple_resources.py`
 - `scenarios/multiple_clients_single_resources.py`

-The above mentioned scenarios are written to be compatible with the [Locust](https://locust.io/) library used to generate a large number of HTTP request and produce statistics of that process.
+The scenarios must be written to be compatible with the [Locust](https://locust.io/) library.
+This library is used to generate a large number of HTTP request and produce statistics of the process.
 Thus, scenarios are required to contain a certain boilerplate structure with the Python imports necessary for proper function.

 Due to some Locust-related restrictions, the scenarios should also contain the following code snippet to set several `KolibriUserBehavior` properties: